-As at 31 December 2020, these investments totalled EUR 4,522 million compared to EUR 6,008 million as at 31 December 2019.
+At 31 December 2021, these investments totalled EUR 4,538 million compared to EUR 4,522 million at 31 December 2020.

 Finally, as part of investment hedging strategies (whether designated or not as such under IFRS), BNP Paribas Cardif Group transacts forward financial instruments, mainly swaps and options, for which BNP Paribas Group's banking entities, mainly BNP Paribas SA, act as intermediaries to enable BNP Paribas Cardif Group companies to enter the market.